Director of Early Childhood: Chary Fox, MSEd

 Chary’s success can be attributed to her unwavering dedication and commitment to families and her caring and nurturing approach to education.
 She recognizes the strengths in every child and makes sure that each child is given the proper tools to succeed.
 Chary brings the beauty of Judaism to every classroom and inspires children and parents to be active participants in our school community.

-Elementary School Principal: Mary Peldman, MSEd
+Co-Head of Elementary School: Mary Peldman, MSEd

 mpeldman@thesamschool.org